corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment.md

 ## AWS CloudHSM

-Corda Enterprise nodes can be configured to generate keys in [AWS CloudHSM](https://aws.amazon.com/cloudhsm/) using [AWS CloudHSM Software Library for Java](https://docs.aws.amazon.com/cloudhsm/latest/userguide/java-library.html).
+Corda: Enterprise Edition  nodes can be configured to generate keys in [AWS CloudHSM](https://aws.amazon.com/cloudhsm/) using [AWS CloudHSM Software Library for Java](https://docs.aws.amazon.com/cloudhsm/latest/userguide/java-library.html).

 {{< note >}}
 See [Install and Use the AWS CloudHSM Software Library for Java](https://docs.aws.amazon.com/cloudhsm/latest/userguide/java-library-install.html) for the list of supported operating systems.